Electrostatic correlation induced ion condensation and charge inversion in multivalent electrolytes: Conclusions

 Furthermore, the effective electrostatic potential for electrolyte mixtures is also investigated.
 Our calculations show that the initial addition of monovalent salt to a multivalent salt solution results in decay in charge inversion, finally restoring the original sign of effective surface potential.
 Continued increase of monovalent counterions leads to a minimum in the effective surface potential, which then increases and ultimately approaches zero at very high salt concentrations.
 Our theory provides the first qualitative agreement with experimental results\cite{VanDerHeyden2006ChargeCurrents} on this non-monotonic behavior of effective surface potential in multivalent and monovalent electrolyte mixtures.

-Although the correlation function is solved using WKB approximation at this stage, the remarkable agreement of our calculations with experimental and simulation indicates that our theory has the essential ingredients to capture phenomena originating from ion correlation.
-The boundary layer model together with spatially varying self-energy allow us to simultaneously model the correlations at the surface and bulk, an important factor that is largely missing in all the previous theories \cite{Perel1999ScreeningInversion,Bazant2011DoubleCrowding,Lau2008FluctuationSolution}.
+Although the correlation function is solved using WKB approximation at this stage, the remarkable agreement of our calculations with experimental and simulation indicates that our theory has the essential ingredients to capture phenomena originated from ion correlation.
+The boundary layer model, together with spatially varying self energy, allows us to simultaneously model the correlations at the surface and bulk, an important factor that is largely missing in all the previous theories \cite{Perel1999ScreeningInversion, Bazant2011DoubleCrowding, Lau2008FluctuationSolution}.
 Here, we have applied our theory to a classic example of electrolyte solutions near a charged surface to address the long-standing puzzle of charge inversion.
-In the immediate future we plan to study double layer forces between two like-charged plates immersed in multivalent electrolyte solutions.
 Both the theory and conclusions of the current work can be generalized to even more complicated systems with correlated/fluctuating charge effects, such as colloidal dispersions, electrokinetic flows, and charged macromolecules.
+Equation \ref{eq:conc} essentially gives an expression of chemical potential for ions in systems where ion correlations and excluded volume of molecules are expected to play a significant role.
+This expression for chemical potential can be used in the diffusion term of the Poisson-Nernst-Planck equations to study dynamic phenomena like charging of electrical double layers\cite{bazantchargedynamics2004,guptastonecharging2020}, diffusiophoresis, and diffusioosmosis\cite{guptastonediff2021,suinelectrokinetics2022}.
+The problem of electrostatic correlation induced like-charge attraction is crucial to understanding the stability of charged colloids\cite{Kumar2017InteractionsIons}; from our equations, the electrostatic forces can be easily calculated for two approaching surfaces.
+Also, since the equations presented here are derived using a field-theoretic approach, they can be straightforwardly incorporated into self-consistent field theory for polyelectrolytes to understand their structure and interfacial behaviors in response to multivalent salts\cite{Sing2014ElectrostaticMorphology}.
+Finally, it is important to note that the ion correlations are calculated at the Gaussian level in this work, so the theory will be insufficient to describe systems where higher-order correlations are dominant.
+Examples include electrolyte solutions at low temperatures \cite{Levin0k_2004} or ionic liquids\cite{gebbieunderscreening2013,guangkornyshevcluster2019} where ion clusters play a critical role.